 Remdesivir is a nucleotide prodrug of an adenosine analog that inhibits viral replication by binding to the viral RNA polymerase.
-It is currently FDA approved for the treatment of COVID-19 in hospitalized persons aged ≥12 years and weighing ≥40 kg.
+It is currently FDA approved for the treatment of COVID-19 in hospitalized persons aged \geq 12 years and weighing \geq 40 kg.
 It also has emergency use authorization for persons with mild-moderate COVID-19 disease with symptoms for seven days or less.

 The benefit of remdesivir has been demonstrated in the PINETREE study.
-In persons with mild-moderate COVID-19 disease, symptoms of seven days or less, and risk factors for progression to severe disease, a three day course of remdesivir reduced the risk of hospitalization by 87%.
+In persons with mildmoderate COVID-19 disease, symptoms of seven days or less, and risk factors for progression to severe disease, a three day course of remdesivir reduced the risk of hospitalization by 87%.4

 Remdesivir has been studied in persons with severe COVID-19 disease with mixed results.
-The NIH sponsored ACTT-1 trial demonstrated a five day reduction in time to clinical recovery compared to placebo but no statistical difference in 30 day mortality.
-The benefit was most apparent in hospitalized patients using low flow supplemental oxygen; no benefit was seen in those persons not using oxygen (mild-to-moderate disease) or in those persons requiring high flow oxygen, mechanical ventilation, or ECMO.
-The WHO Solidarity study was a large, multinational, open label study that did not demonstrate a decrease in in-hospital mortality.
+The NIH sponsored ACTT-1 trial demonstrated a five day reduction in time to clinical recovery compared to placebo but no statistical difference in 30 day mortality.5 The benefit was most apparent in hospitalized patients using low flow supplemental oxygen; no benefit was seen in those persons not using oxygen (mild-to-moderate disease) or in those persons requiring high flow oxygen, mechanical ventilation, or ECMO.
+The WHO Solidarity study was a large, multinational, open label study that did not demonstrate a decrease in in-hospital mortality.6

 Currently, both the NIH and IDSA recommend the use of remdesivir in persons with severe COVID-19.
 Both recommend against the routine use of remdesivir in critically ill COVID patients requiring mechanical ventilation and/or ECMO.
-However, there are clinical studies that suggest a potential benefit to using remdesivir in persons with critical disease.
-Such decision should be made on a patient-by-patient basis.
+A metanalysis published in 2023 has shown no benefit in persons on high flow oxygen, mechanical ventilation, or ECMO.7 However, there are clinical studies that suggest a potential benefit to using remdesivir in persons with critical disease.8 Such decision should be made on a patient-by-patient basis with exceptions being made for persons with recent symptoms within 10 days and those who are moderately-to-severely immune compromised.